CordellGriggs/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

     return y, integrated_value
 ```
 which returns the plotted values of legendre(k)(x) for the y axis as well as the integration of the product.
-Let us check if our previous definition with the Kronecker delta is true.
+Let us check if our previous definition with the Kronecker delta is true and see what these graphs look like.

 ![Image](CompProject1Figure.png)